profweston/Crime_Time_Final_Project/README.md

 3B.binned the time columns into hours to break the days up and show if certain hours are more likely to have a certain crime occur
 4B.binned the date columns into months to break the year up and show if certain quarters are more likely to have a certain crime occur

+pgAdmin used to create database
+Consisted of two tables from cleaned data and a third table created by an inner join Hosted on AWS so that all team members had access Connected to ML model by using SQLAlchemy connection string